weiwenying/git-learning/CONTRIBUTING.md

-This is a test, add
+Tha his is a test, add